-Do you ever feel like the more you try to be productive, the less you actually get done?
-While productivity is often dependent on your willingness to get tasks done, over-thinking can often be more detrimental.
+Do you ever feel like the more you try to be productive, the less you accomplish tasks?
+While productivity is often dependent on your willingness to finish things, over-thinking can often be more detrimental to your emotions.

 When thinking of productivity, people usually think of functional productivity — the rational, practical application of our time and energy.
 The common belief is that if you’re not doing something with your time, you aren’t being productive.
 Therefore, people may complete tasks that aren’t necessary or essential simply because it means they’re doing something.

 Remember: Your time is valuable.
-You only have 24 hours each day, and those hours should be spent doing task that are actually important, rather than doing something for the sake of doing something.
+You only have 24 hours each day, and you should spend those hours doing tasks that are actually important, rather than doing something for the sake of doing something.

 Often, following your instincts and letting your emotions take the lead can lead to you being more productive in the sense that you will be doing something meaningful with your day.

 Make sure you truly care about what you’re doing.
 If you’re not enjoying how you spend your time, then it can’t be productive.
 If you wake up each morning and dreading the work you have to complete, it will affect your emotions and you will not be at your peak productivity levels.

 When you feel good with particular jobs or tasks, make a mental note to repeat it in the future.